Property Tax Protection Program

 Galveston County Percentage of Informal Hearings with Reduction

-2023 was the best year for informal reductions since 2020.
-67.41% of all hearings ended with a reduction in favor of the taxpayer.
-This is below the statewide average of 73.66%, but the main cause of this seems to be so many Galveston taxpayers taking their cases to the ARB or even judicial appeals.
-Before embracing ARB hearings, the county was right around average, so this demonstrates a change in strategy by filers rather than being an indictment on informal appeals.
+2024 was the second-best year for informal reductions since 2020.
+66.03% of all hearings ended with a reduction in favor of the taxpayer.
+This is below the statewide average of 74.38%, but the main cause of this seems to be so many Galveston taxpayers taking their cases to the ARB or even judicial appeals.
+Before embracing ARB hearings, the county was right around average, so this demonstrates a change in strategy by filers rather than being an indictment on these initial appeals.

-72.85% of single family home appeals were successful, the best since 2020.
-There seems to be a small upward trend as well, possibly indicating that GCAD is starting to hand out better settlements for this step in the process.
-Commercial properties were able to win 46.17% of the time, which is below the Texas average of 56.42%.
+64.36% of single family home appeals were successful, the lowest since 2016.
+There seems to be constant fluctuation in the percentage of settlements granted, which is common for this type of protest.
+Commercial properties were able to win 66.53% of the time, which is below the Texas average of 54.90%.
 Businesses in the county typically focus on the ARB and possibly judicial appeals, so this result is not surprising.
 It does indicate that homeowners or businesses wanting to only go for an informal protest should find success and that it could be a very viable strategy for taxpayers working on a restricted budget of time and money.

 $ Value Reduction From Informal ProcessSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.